 Writer, sometimes theologian, wife of a marvelous Dutchman named Thomas, mother of the elfin-sized Lilian, and very happy resident of the golden-walled and cobble-streeted Oxford, I hope that someone will say of me when I die what William McGreel said of his wife Elizabeth Yates (a writer): She has plenty of courage, a strong faith, and a native expectancy of good.
 Living with her is a high adventure.

 In keeping with that wish, I can usually be found wandering somewhere in the wilderland of books, beauty, and imagination.
 I'm currently at work on a degree in modern doctrine at Wycliffe Hall in Oxford with a focus on theodicy and beauty.
-I'm the author of the upcoming Book Girl with Tyndale Momentum, a book half memoir, half book list, written as my grateful tribute and hearty invitation to the joys of the reading life.
+I'm the author of Book Girl with Tyndale Momentum, a book half memoir, half book list, written as my grateful tribute and hearty invitation to the joys of the reading life.
 (I've also authored two guides to the world of children's literature, and a devotional for women - you can see them HERE.)

 On the blog here I mostly explore those moments of beauty or grief, of stories read or wisdom fought for, of joy picked up like a penny from the ground of the ordinary that, as Sylvia Plath puts it, 'set the sight on fire'.
 I'm with George Eliot in thinking that we have to 'hunger after the beautiful and the good', precisely because the world is broken and we must fight our way to hope and keep our sight sharp to recognise the invasion of Love - in kindness and courage, art or music, story or person.
 I hope that in wandering this online space you will hear the Aslan whisper of 'courage, dear heart' in whatever season you find yourself.